opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Snapshots

-Shows all snapshots for a repository.
+Lists all snapshots for a repository.

 ```json
 GET _cat/snapshots/<repository>?v